bduroule/ft_ls-1/README.md

 `-A` ✅List all entries except for `.` and `..`.
 `-F` ❌Display after pathname: directory, `*`executable, `@`sym link, `=`socket, `%`whiteout, `|`FIFO.
 `-G` 🔶Coloured output. *Operational - just need to add colours for links etc.*
-`-N` 🔶Displays number of files read. *Operational but should only print when there are files to display*
+`-N` ✅Displays number of files read. *Operational but should only print when there are files to display*
 `-R` ✅Recursively search directories
 `-S` ✅Sort by file size.
 `-T` ✅Show time information in full.
 `-U` ✅Sort by time of file creation.
-`-1` ❌Force output to be one entry per line.
+`-1` ✅Force output to be one entry per line.
 ***
 ### Using the project
 ***Note*** *During development, expected results* ***will*** *differ from `ls`, but will function.*